 While any doctor can provide this information, the SSA gives more weight to the opinion of medical specialists.
 Therefore, if you are working with a neurologist, orthopedist, or surgeon, be certain to obtain records from these specialists.
 They can provide a disability doctor letter of support for your claim.

 Evidence Needed Related to Your Degenerative Disc Disease

 The treatment for degenerative disc disease (DDD) varies from person to person.
 The SSA will need to know exactly what treatments you have received, your response to those treatments, and most importantly if your condition has worsened despite those treatments.

 The Blue Book indicates that you need to have the above symptoms and that the symptoms must be unresponsive to medication for at least three consecutive months of treatment.

 Be certain that your doctor has documented the following:

-- Any and all medications that you are receiving as a result of your DDD, as well as your response to the medications
+- Any and all medications that you are receiving as a result of your degenerative disc disease (DDD), as well as your response to the medications

-- Any injections that you require, such as steroids, as a result of your DDD
+- Any injections that you require, such as steroids, as a result of your degenerative disc disease (DDD)

 - Any surgical procedures that have been performed including operative notes from the surgeon